| | | Auszug aus dem off. MySQL Handbuch! (z.B. auf dt. Kapitel 7.3)

 -> 3938

-Returns the time argument, converted to seconds:
+TIME_TO_SEC(time) Returns the timeargument, converted to seconds:

 mysql> select TIME_TO_SEC('22:23:00');